dart-lang/site-www/src/tools/pub/cmd/pub-add.md

 ### `hosted`

-Adds a hosted dependency that depends on the package server at the specified URL
+Adds a hosted dependency that depends on the package server at the specified URL.

 ```terminal
 $ dart pub add 'foo:{"hosted":"my-pub.dev"}'